Wizer21/Image_Tracker/README.md

 ## Initiation

-By clicking on the image, the algorithm will get the pixel clicked and start tracking it.
+By clicking on the video, the algorithm will get the pixel clicked and start tracking it.

 ## Tracking